 “I am not comfortable drawing attention to myself, and away from my work, but as @sunrisemvmt begins their D.C. rally with @AOC and @SenSanders, I thought it was important to say that Sunrise would not grant me a credential to attend the event because I work for the @dcexaminer. … At a time when climate advocates are trying to unite the country, picking and choosing coverage seems wrong, especially when I am known for my fair, non-ideological reporting,” Siegel tweeted.

-The Examiner is a well-established news website based in Washington, D.C. that has reporters covering Congress, the White House, and the campaign trail.
+The Washington Examiner is a well-established news website based in Washington, D.C., known for its coverage of Congress, the White House, and the campaign trail.

-Since then, it’s been revealed that The Sunrise Movement is funded by wealthy anti-fossil fuel groups like the Rockefeller Family Fund and the Wallace Global Fund.
+It has been disclosed that the Sunrise Movement receives funding from affluent anti-fossil fuel groups such as the Rockefeller Family Fund and the Wallace Global Fund.

 “I’ve been covering them [Sunrise Movement] and the Green New Deal for months and they’ve never responded to any of my inquires.
 Sunrise, a new organization, they’re pretty young, so I’m sure they’ve been overwhelmed with the attention, so some of that is understandable.
 But I haven’t found a colleague who just hasn’t blanketly not received any response,” Siegel said.

-The Sunrise Movement attempted to smooth over the situation, but Siegel is skeptical of their response.
+Despite the Sunrise Movement’s efforts to address the situation, Josh Siegel remains skeptical of their response.

 “I had other reporters from outlets such as Politico tell me they had RSVP’d after the date that I did and they were able to get in, no question,” Siegel said.
 “Sunrise did attempt to, after they saw the uproar, they did attempt to explain away and say, ‘oh, we turned down a dozen outlets, you’re not the only one.’
 But I find that to be dubious in that no one else has spoken up about that and as you saw, I’m pretty known on the beat.”